lucavb/esphome-ts/README.md

 Esphome provides and eventsource endpoint, that should provide a way for receiving updates without polling every so often.
 This feature is enabled, but the connection appears to abort every so often.

+## License

+While this project in general and my contributions (Luca Becker) are licensed under the GPLv3, the `.proto` files are licensed under different licenses.
+Please see those files for their respective licenses.
+Copies of their licenses have been saved in the `licenses` folder.